theresalca/Module-2-draft/README.md

 ### Instructor To Do List:
 - [X] overview of Module 1
 - [X] video for uncertainty propagation
-- [ ] Week 1 Checkpoint - Exploratory Measurements
+- [X] Week 1 Checkpoint - Exploratory Measurements
+- [ ] Tailor resolution uncertainty discussion for theta measurement
+- [ ] Video for random uncertainty
-- [ ] write-up for block on a ramp
+- [X] write-up for block on a ramp
 - [ ] Week 2 Checkpoint - Data & Hypothesis Testing
 - [ ] Week 3 Communication
 - [ ] Guide to creating figures
-- [ ] Tailor resolution uncertainty discussion for theta measurement
 - [ ] What does it mean to test a hypothesis and why we need uncertainty?
 - [X] set up Google classroom
 - [X] set up Piazza